By Gustavoblalmiras • Last updated: March 2026

 - DPF/engine warning light (or “increased emissions” message depending on market)

-- Fuel economy dropping for “no reason”
+- Fuel economy dropping for “no obvious reason”

 What usually causes it